 Distribution: A genus of twining vines with 5 species native to Africa or Madagascar.
-Basella alba L. is widely cultivated in the Neotropics and is known to be naturalized in Panama and Brazil.
+Basella alba is widely cultivated in the neotropics and is known to be naturalized in Panama and Brazil.

-TOURNONIA Moquin-Tandon in A. de Candolle, Prodr.
+TOURNONIA Moquin-Tandon in Candolle, Prodr.
 13(2): 225.
 1849.

-Herbaceous, succulent, twining vines, much branched from a thickened base.
+Herbaceous, succulent, twining vines much branched from a thickened base.
 Leaves alternate, succulent, simple, cordiform, with glandular-dentate margins, petiolate.
 Inflorescence a short, axillary dichasium.
 Flowers actinomorphic, bisexual, greenish, small.
-Calyx of 2 pale green sepals, free to the base; corolla of 5 greenish petals connate at the base; stamens 5, connate and adnate to the petals at base, anthers basifixed, dehiscent by longitudinal sutures; ovary superior, globose, obscurely 6-ridged, 3-carpellate, styles 3, free to the base.
-Fruit an utricle, partly covered by the persistent perianth.
+Calyx of 2 pale green sepals, free to the base.
+Corolla of 5 greenish petals connate at the base.
+Stamens 5, connate and adnate to the petals at base; anthers basifixed, dehiscent by longitudinal sutures.
+Ovary superior, globose, obscurely 6-ridged, 3-carpellate; styles 3, free to the base.
+Fruit a utricle, partly covered by the persistent perianth.